Salaverry Avenue

-General Felipe Salaverry Avenue (Avenida General Felipe Salaverry), formerly known as Country Avenue (Avenida Country), is a major avenue in Lima, Peru.
+General Felipe Salaverry Avenue (Avenida General Felipe Salaverry) is a major avenue in Lima, Peru.
+It extends from north to south through the districts of Jesús María, Lince and San Isidro along 38 blocks.
+It has a bike path located along its entire central berm.

-It has a total length of 38 blocks and crosses the districts of Lima, Lince, Jesús María, Magdalena del Mar and San Isidro.
-The central part of the avenue features a bike path.
-It has a residential character with medium-level vehicular traffic.
-Its name pays homage to former president of Peru, General Felipe Santiago Salaverry.
+Etymology

+The avenue is named after General Felipe Santiago Salaverry, president of Peru from 1835 to 1836.
+It was originally known as Country Avenue (Avenida Country).

 History

-Built in the 1920s, the avenue was inaugurated in a ceremony hosted in the Jorge Chávez Plaza by then president Oscar R. Benavides in October 1936.
+Built in the 1920s, the avenue was inaugurated in a ceremony hosted in Jorge Chávez Square by then president Oscar R. Benavides in October 1936.
 The name of the avenue was chosen by Benavides himself, who referenced said choice in his address during the ceremony.

 The avenue gave the Jesús María district a base from which it could expand, as buildings began to appear in the avenue, shaping the district's appearance.
-In 1971, as part of the Sesquicentennial of the Independence of Peru, the Parque de los Próceres was inaugurated, also being located in the avenue.
+In 1971, as part of the Sesquicentennial of the Independence of Peru, the Heroes of Independence Park was inaugurated.